sydasif/python-book/docs/source/06_file-handling/index.md

 # File Handling in Python

-Python supports file handling and allows users, to handle read and write files.
-The concept of file handling, like other concepts of Python, this concept is also easy and short.
-File handling is an important part of network automation, we can read configuration snippet or saving our configuration backup.
-Python has several functions for creating, reading, updating, and deleting files.
+Python makes it easy to work with files.
+You can read from and write to files without much hassle.
+This is especially useful in network automation, where you might need to read configuration snippets or save backups of your configurations.
+Python provides several functions to create, read, update, and delete files.

 ```{toctree}
 :maxdepth: 1